“A library outranks any other one thing a community can do to benefit its people. It is a never failing spring in the desert.”

 *

-In 1862, Archibald Linn had moved to Hartland and built the Linn Woolen Mill on Main Street.
-He also built a company office on Commercial Street which continued to serve as headquarters for the American Woolen Company when they took over the business in 1916.
+In 1863, Archibald Linn had moved to Hartland and built the Linn Woolen Mill on Main Street.
+He also built a company office on Commercial Street which continued to serve as an office location for the American Woolen Company when they took over the business in 1916.

-Hartland Drug Store, Linn Block & American Woolen Company Main Office – Commercial Street
+Hartland Drug Store, Linn Block & Original Linn Woolen Mill Office – Commercial Street

 *